-- I have reserved the EDS FTTC facility for twelve sessions Sep.
-5, 12, 19, 26, Oct.
-3, 10, 17, 24, 31, Nov.
-7, 14, 28. - 2.
+- 1. I have reserved the EDS FTTC facility for several sessions.
+Exact dates TBA. - 2.
 The FTTC will be used to demonstrate the use of the Bloomberg machinefor practical data acquisition and analysis. - 3.
 The Bloomberg system is important in terms of grounding to real-world data.
 In the relevant problem sets where Bloomberg is called upon, I will provide the requisite key strokes required to perform the analysis.
-In those problem sets, students will be asked to develop some proficiency in Bloomberg usage. - 4.
-Prior to our use of the facility on each of the reserved dates, I will re-confirm our use of the FTTC in the preceding class meeting.
+In those problem sets, students will be asked to develop some proficiency in Bloomberg usage.

-5. The FTTC has an occupancy limit of 50.
+- 4. Prior to our use of the facility on each of the reserved dates, I will re-confirm our use of the FTTC in the preceding class meeting. - 5.
+The FTTC has an occupancy limit of 50.